Ikarus 415T

-The Ikarus 415T is a type of trolleybus produced by the Ikarus bus manufacturer in Hungary in 1992 and between 1997 and 2002.
+The Ikarus 415T (sometimes by astra bus, many called as Astra Ikarus 415T) is a type of trolleybus produced by the Ikarus bus manufacturer (build on Ikarus 415 chassis) in Hungary in 1992 and between 1997 and 2002.

 Subseries

 These trolleybuses have 3 subseries, as shown below:

 Ikarus 415T.1

 The first trolleybus of this type was made in 1992 as a prototype from the Ikarus 415 bus model launched in 1985, featuring innovative technologies at the time, including microprocessor-control.
 The prototype was initially tested in Budapest, and it was modified in 1997, and it would later end up in Debrecen and Bratislava for trials.
 Finally, it ended in Tallinn where it would serve as a basis to buy the Ikarus 412T low-floor models, being retired in 2006 and eventually scrapped.
 The livery on this vehicle was of a purple body with a yellow trim and dark-gray underside.

 Astra-Ikarus 415.80T

 In 1997, the Bucharest public transport operator RATB ordered 200 trolleybuses, seeking to replace some of the ageing DAC-series trolleybuses (from 1980-1995).
 An agreement with Ikarus was reached, where it would produce the bodies at their plant in Székesfehérvár and the final assembly would be done by the Astra Railway Carriage factory in Arad, using licensed electrical equipments from GVM (Ganz Electrical Works), Ansaldo and UMEB (Uzina de Motoare Electrice București/Bucharest Electrical Motor Works).
 The first 30 units were completed by 1997 and at the end of 2002, all 200 units were introduced.
-The livery applied on these vehicles is of a light blue body, with a yellow trim and dark-gray underside, similar to the one of the prototype, and on some units, the sides are painted white.
+The livery applied on these vehicles is of a light blue body, with a yellow trim and dark-gray underside, similar to that of the prototype, and on some units, the sides are painted white.

 They were delivered in 2 batches, as follows: